What we know about the "unprecedented" Capitol riot arrests

 Of the 400 defendants charged so far, "the majority of those, 80, 85%, maybe even 90" involve individuals who breached the Capitol or trespassed, Sherwin told "60 Minutes."
 More than 100 were also charged with assaulting federal officers or local police, Sherwin said.

-The government said in a court filing earlier this month that while most cases brought so far were against individuals, prosecutors are also investigating conspiratorial activity that occurred before and during the attack.
+The government said in a March court filing that while most cases brought so far were against individuals, prosecutors are also investigating conspiratorial activity that occurred before and during the attack.
 So far, more than 25 have been charged with conspiracy, a charge that alleges they coordinated with others to commit an offense.

 More than 25 have been charged under a destruction of government property statute.
 During proceedings for three of those defendants, the government said their crimes amounted to "terrorism" — an allegation that is not itself a charge but could influence prison sentences if the men are found guilty.